TUNA WITH LIME CILANTRO SAUCE, WASABI MASHED POTATOES AND BOK CHOY

-The sauce was outstanding although the original version also included shiitake mushrooms which I found a little unnecessary.
-At the time I was also co-chairing the YWCA Gourmet group with some other gorgeous friends.
-We used the sauce over seared Tuna and paired it with sautéed bok choy and wasabi mashed potatoes, did I mention my mashed potato obsession?
-It has been one of my favorite meals ever since.
+The sauce was outstanding, although the original version also included shiitake mushrooms, which I found a little unnecessary.
+At the time I was also co-chairing the YWCA Gourmet group with some other fabulous friends.
+We created a menu, serving the sauce over seared tuna.
+We paired it with sautéed bok choy and wasabi mashed potatoes.
+Have I mentioned my mashed potato obsession?
+The combination is fantastic.
+It has been one of our family’s favorite meals ever since.

 For the wasabi mashed potatoes, I simply add wasabi paste to mashed potatoes.
 Quite a lot or the taste is lost once you add the sauce.
-I also love baby bok choy.
-I buy one per person, trim and clean them, then cut each one in half lengthwise.
-I saute them in a pan with a little oil and finish with soy sauce.
+We also love baby bok choy.
+I buy two per person, trim and clean them, then cut each one in half lengthwise.
+I sauté them in a pan with a little oil and finish with soy sauce.
 They do not take long, so cook just before you plan to serve.

 - Juice of one to two limes

-- 2 Tbs cilantro, chopped
+- 2 TBS cilantro, chopped

 - bunch of scallions, trimmed and cut into thin slices- include green parts

-- one inch of fresh ginger, chopped or more to taste
+- two inches of fresh ginger, chopped

 - 1 cup heavy or whipping cream

-- 1 Tbs coconut oil or olive oil
+- 1 TBS coconut oil or olive oil

 Heat oil in a skilled and add scallions and ginger.
-Salute briefly, add soy sauce and cream and cook for a few minutes.
-Just before serving add lime juice and cilantro.
+Salute briefly.
+Add soy sauce and cream and cook for a few minutes.
+Just before serving, add lime juice and cilantro.
 All the ingredients are fabulous so just keep adding to suit your individual taste.